5 Different Sleep Training Methods for Babies

 4. Shush / Pat to Sleep

 This method works great for younger babies who need the comfort of their parents close by.
 With this method, you lay your baby down in their crib after you do their bedtime routine and shush and pat their back or bum while they fall asleep.
 You’re teaching them to fall asleep without being held or rocked but are still offering some comfort to let them know you’re there.
+If keeping your baby in your crib isn’t working for them, you can pick them up and shush/pat them while holding them and then place them in their crib when they are calm.
+This method does take consistency, but it’s a great gentle method to use with babies 12-16 weeks old.

 5. Fading Method